Other qualifying candidates include foreign-trained nurses and other healthcare professionals with similar experience.

 Self-Assessment and Analysis

-Applicants are required to complete a self-assessment.
-This self-assessment lists the course learning outcomes and requires applicants to determine their level of proficiency in each one.
+Requires students to complete a self-assessment, which lists the course learning outcomes and requires applicants to determine their level of proficiency in each one.

 Creation of an Individual Study Plan